 Two brothers, Edouard and Andre Michelin, ran a rubber factory in Clermont-Ferrand, France.
-One day, a cyclist whose pneumatic tyre needed repair turned up at the factory.
-The tyre was glued to the rim, and it took over three hours to remove and repair the tyre, which then needed to be left overnight to dry.
+One day, a cyclist whose pneumatic tire needed repair turned up at the factory.
+The tire was glued to the rim, and it took over three hours to remove and repair the tire, which then needed to be left overnight to dry.
 The next day, Edouard Michelin took the repaired bicycle into the factory yard to test.
-After only a few hundred metres, the tyre failed.
-Despite the setback, Edouard was enthusiastic about the pneumatic tyre, and he and his brother worked on creating their own version, one which did not need to be glued to the rim.
+After only a few hundred metres, the tire failed.
+Despite the setback, Edouard was enthusiastic about the pneumatic tire, and he and his brother worked on creating their own version, one which did not need to be glued to the rim.

-As of 1 September 2008, Michelin is again the world's largest tyre manufacturer after spending two years as number two behind Bridgestone.
-Michelin produces tyres in France, Germany, USA, United Kingdom, Canada, Brazil, Thailand, and several other countries.
+As of 1 September 2008, Michelin is again the world's largest tire manufacturer after spending two years as number two behind Bridgestone.
+Michelin produces tires in France, Germany, USA, United Kingdom, Canada, Brazil, Thailand, and several other countries.

 Michelin is dedicated to sustainably improving the mobility of goods and people by manufacturing and marketing tires for every type of vehicle, including airplanes, automobiles, bicycles/motorcycles, earthmovers, farm equipment and trucks.
 It also offers electronic mobility support services on ViaMichelin.com and publishes travel guides, hotel and restaurant guides, maps and road atlases.

 Michelin Defender, Pilot, Primacy, LTX and Latitude model tires are available to buy now.